-PancakeSwap is currently the leading decentralized exchange used for trading tokens on the Binance Smart Chain blockchain.
+PancakeSwap is currently the leading decentralized exchange used for trading tokens on the BNB Smart Chain.
 It offers lower fees, faster transaction speeds, and anonymity which is not possible on centralized exchanges like Binance and Coinbase because of their KYC policies.

 Like with many emerging technologies in the crypto space, decentralized exchanges are also still quite in their development stages and this means users might encounter some errors while performing actions like trying to connect a wallet, swapping tokens, and more on these exchanges.